 Indications for Proton Radiotherapy

-At the Proton Therapy Center in Prague, breast cancer is treated only following surgery.
+At the Proton Therapy Center in Prague, breast cancer is typically treated following surgery.

 - Metal/ceramic parts in the radiation field